 - 1. Log in to the first host as the root user. - 2.
-Copy your public key to the host that you want to access.
+Copy your public key to each host that you want to access, including the host on which you execute the command, using both the front-end and the back-end FQDNs.